 Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has. – Margaret Mead

 The CREW Trust welcomes all school groups to explore the CREW Trails with us, and engage in focused environmental education activities that help children learn to love and understand the natural world.
-We work directly with Collier and Lee County schools as well as many home school groups and private schools in southwest Florida.
+We work directly with Collier and Lee County schools as well as many home school groups, charter and private schools in Southwest Florida.

-Students will hike, explore, learn about plants and animals, test water quality, collect data on ecosystem parameters, dip-net, journal, learn about prescribed fires, and more.
-Each trip is custom designed the group and grade level.
-We use three different trail systems (CREW Marsh Trails, Cypress Dome Trails, and Bird Rookery Swamp Trail) to provide a variety of opportunity for the students to grow and learn from the wonders of nature.
+Students will hike, explore, learn about plants and animals, test water quality, collect data on ecosystem parameters, dip-net, journal, learn about prescribed fires and more during their time on the CREW Trails.
+Each trip is custom designed for the group and grade level.
+We use three different trail systems (CREW Marsh Trails, Cypress Dome Trails and Bird Rookery Swamp Trail) to provide a variety of opportunities for the students to grow and learn from the wonders of nature.